Bylaws

 Section 8.
 Soldier Ride Committee

 The main goal of this committee is to conduct a successful Soldier Ride each January as part of the Wounded Warrior Project and set new community participation records over past years.
-The committee will make a detailed plan including event dates, budgets, committee meetings and all aspects of the several day event.
+The committee will make a detailed plan including event dates, budgets, committee meetings and all aspects of the several days event.
 Past plans will be used as a guide to set new goals.
 This committee requires close coordination with the national Wounded Warrior Project Soldier Ride, county/city government, the military and various other organizations.
 A report will be submitted each month to the President-elect to be discussed at the Executive Board Meeting.

 Section 9.
 Sigsbee Charter School Committee

 The main goal of this committee is to meet with school officials at the start of each year and make a plan of assistance based upon the needs of the school and MAC’s resources.
-Priorities will be set and the plan executed.
+Priorities will be set, and the plan executed.
 A report will be submitted each month to the President-elect to be discussed at the Executive Board Meeting.

 Section 10.
 USS KEY WEST Support Committee